 Dozens of other investors also have heart-rending stories about losing their life savings in schemes that were advertised as similar to bank deposits.

 “They did not have the education, experience or acquired knowledge to be termed ‘sophisticated’.
 It is increasingly middle- and working-class people who are copping it,” said Milan Cakic, managing partner of MC Lawyers, which has about 100 former investors registered for a class action.

-Major financial bodies such as CPA Australia, one of the world’s largest accounting groups, warns failing to upgrade the definition of “sophisticated investor” perpetuates a serious risk to investors.
+Major financial bodies such as CPA Australia, one of the world’s largest accounting groups, warn failing to upgrade the definition of “sophisticated investor” perpetuates a serious risk to investors.

 Jane Rennie, CPA general manager, said: “The ‘sophisticated investor’ exemption pulls in more and more Australians each year.
 This puts them at greater risk of investing in products they don’t understand and which are not suited to them.
 It makes them attractive potential targets for unscrupulous operators.”

-These include Melissa Caddick, the missing financial adviser who operated below regulatory radar by fraudulently using another adviser’s authorisation and exploiting the “sophisticated investor” loophole.
+These include Melissa Caddick, the missing financial adviser who operated below the regulatory radar by fraudulently using another adviser’s authorization and exploiting the “sophisticated investor” loophole.

 Misleading and deceptive

 The certification removes the requirement to provide certain disclosure documents, such as detailed prospectuses and product disclosure statements that are highly regulated and require extensive due diligence.